PHP7 has many

 ee site update yourwebsite.com --php7

-Note: if you notice PHP 5 and 7 both are running then you can stop the PHP 5 and remove from the auto start-up.
+Note: if you notice PHP 5 and seven both are running then you can stop the PHP 5 and remove from the auto start-up.
+If using Shared Hosting

-If you are on shared hosting which provides cPanel, then you can change the PHP version by yourself as the following.
+If you are on shared hosting that provides cPanel, you can change the PHP version by yourself as the following.

 However, if you don’t have cPanel, then you may need to speak to your hosting provider.